-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of XPEL, Inc. ("XPEL" or the "Company") will be held via live webcast at www.cstproxy.com/XPEL/2024 on June 5, 2024 at 10:00 a.m.
-Central Time,
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of XPEL, Inc. ("XPEL" or the "Company") will be held via live webcast at www.cstproxy.com/XPEL/2025 on June 4, 2025 at 10:00 a.m.
+Central Time:

-- (1) To elect as directors to the XPEL Board of Directors the five nominees named below:

-- Ryan L. Pape

-- Stacy L. Bogart

-- Richard K. Crumly

-- Michael A. Klonne

-- John F. North

-- (2) To ratify the appointment of Deloitte & Touche LLP as XPEL's independent registered public accounting firm for the year ended December 31, 2024;

-- (3) To approve, on an advisory basis, the compensation of the Company's named executive officers; and

-- (4) To consider such other business as may properly come before the Annual Meeting and any adjournment(s) thereof.
+- (1) To elect as directors to the XPEL Board of Directors the five nominees named below: - Ryan L. Pape - Stacy L. Bogart - Richard K. Crumly - Michael A. Klonne - John F. North - (2) To ratify the appointment of Deloitte & Touche LLP as XPEL's independent registered public accounting firm for the year ended December 31, 2025; - (3) To approve, on an advisory basis, the compensation of the Company's named executive officers; - (4) To approve and adopt the XPEL Inc.2025 Employee Stock Purchase Plan; and - (5) To consider such other business as may properly come before the Annual Meeting and any adjournment(s) thereof.

-Your Board recommends that you vote FOR the nominees named in Proposal 1 and FOR Proposals 2 and 3.
+Your Board recommends that you vote FOR the nominees named in Proposal 1 and FOR Proposals 2, 3, and 4.

-The Board of Directors has fixed the close of business on April 16, 2024 as the record date for the determination of the stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.
-Only stockholders of record at the close of business on April 16, 2024 will be entitled to vote at the Annual Meeting and any adjournments or postponements thereof.
+The Board of Directors has fixed the close of business on April 15, 2025 as the record date for the determination of the stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.
+Only stockholders of record at the close of business on April 15, 2025 will be entitled to vote at the Annual Meeting and any adjournments or postponements thereof.
 A list of stockholders entitled to vote at the Annual Meeting will be available for inspection at our offices, 711 Broadway, Suite 320, San Antonio, TX 78215 for ten days prior to the Annual Meeting.
 If you would like to review the stockholder list, please call our Investor Relations department at (210) 678-3700 to schedule an appointment.